 Songs suitable for the milonguero style of dancing generally have lucid beats, accompanied by sentimental melody.
 The beats are strong, steady and easy to follow.
 But sometimes emotions take over and beats weaken or hide into melody.
 In such case the dancers need to adapt to the changing mood and dance melodically.
 Dancing to rhythm, the movement is vertical, sudden, short and interrupted.
 Dancing to melody, the movement becomes horizontal, emotional, graceful, and continuous.
 Slow motion and pause are often used to suspend a step in order to match the lingering note or to wait for the next phrase to start.
 It is a moment of emotional display and exchange.

 My personal take is that many women in this country do not follow melody well.
 When beats are fading and melody takes over, they feel lost.
 There are certain impatience and anxiety in their movements when the music tells them to slow down or wait, because they still struggle to catch the beat.
 This is not surprising given that most people are only taught to step on beats and not trained to follow melody.
-But dancing to melody is an essential skill a tango dancer, especially a woman, must have, for melody expresses the emotion, fluidity and beauty of the music, representing the feminine mood of tango.
-(See The Gender Expression in Tango.)
+But dancing to melody is an essential skill a tango dancer, especially a woman, must have, for melody expresses the emotion, fluidity and beauty of the music, representing the feminine mood of tango (see The Characteristics of Classic Tango).

-Given the intimate nature of the style, it can also be danced to music that is melodic.
+Given the intimate nature of the style, it is also good at expressing the emotions of the melody.
 But dancing to melody in the milonguero style is different from that in the Villa Urquiza style.
 The latter uses fancy steps, intricate figures and stylish footwork.
 The former uses natural steps, pause and slow motion to maintain the simplicity and soulfulness of the dance and avoid distractions.
-As the milonguero style of tango becomes increasingly popular, we need to learn the correct way of dancing it in order to fully enjoy its magic power.
-(See Floorcraft, Choreography and Hastiness.)
+As the milonguero style of tango becomes increasingly popular, we need to learn the correct way of dancing it in order to fully enjoy its magic power (see Dancing to Melody - Poema).

 May 10, 2017